 To convincingly establish the lawfulness of acts of “self-defense by proxy” requires an indispensable and veritable fusion of ad bellum and in bello considerations.
-This has been previously referred to by two authors as “the principle of concurrent application”, that while the ad bellum and in bello categories should be viewed independently, the state of “separation and “interaction” between the two realms should be viewed positively rather than negatively.
+This has been previously referred to by two authors as “the principle of ‘concurrent application’”, noting that while the ad bellum and in bello categories should be viewed independently, the state of “separation and “interaction” between the two realms should be viewed positively rather than negatively.
 In most instances, concurrent application will appear unnecessary since an armed attack is also likely to constitute a declaration of war (albeit noting that wars are not always formally “declared”).

-As the present authors further expand below, this principle nevertheless can ensure that the maximum level of protection is offered to civilians in all circumstances.
+As the present authors further expand on below, this principle nevertheless can ensure that the maximum level of protection is offered to civilians in all circumstances.
 A simple example of this is where an act of self-defense may be justified, but the in bello is not triggered.
 This may be the case, for example, where an attack on a single naval vessel could trigger a state’s inherent right of self-defense without surpassing the threshold that is needed for the combined action to be considered an armed conflict.
-Here, concurrent application simply means that a state invoking its inherent right of self-defense must not make civilians the object of a direct attack—which, of course, is strictly an IHL principle and thus preserv of the in bello rather than the ad bellum.
+Here, concurrent application simply means that a state invoking its inherent right of self-defense must not make civilians the object of a direct attack—which, of course, is strictly an IHL principle and thus preservation of the in bello rather than the ad bellum.

 As previously noted, the authors wish to ground the wider discussion herein firmly within two existing concepts – EAIs, and military led-influence operations.
 Before moving on to consider these in greater detail, however, Part II of this Article (Sections A, B and C: see below) examines the existing legal parameters within both the ad bellum and the in bello which can be used to govern the use of EAIs for the purpose of self-defense.
-By way of context, Part III of this Article will then address the authors’ more focused discussion regarding influence communications as a further, and yet unidentified forms of self-defense (perpetual and by proxy).
+By way of context, Part III of this Article will then address the authors’ more focused discussion regarding influence communications as a further, and yet unidentified, forms of self-defense (perpetual and by proxy).
 For the sake of completeness of the present discussion (and for reasons that are expanded upon further in Parts IV and V), the authors not only wish to highlight the traditional jus ad bellum self-defense principles, but also the relevant jus in bello, and jus post bellum provisions.
 The examination in Part II commences with the genesis for any ad bellum discussion, Article 2(4) of the UN Charter.

 A. Prohibition on the Threat and Use of Force

-Readers will undoubtedly quickly recall the cardinal prohibition against both the threat and use of force For the record, Article 2(4) statesAll Members shall refrain in their international relations from the threat or use of force against the territorial integrity or political independence of any state, or in any other manner inconsistent with the Purposes of the United Nations.
+Readers will undoubtedly quickly recall the cardinal prohibition against both the threat and use of force contained in Article 2(4), and it’s direct bearing on any discussion involving self-defense.
+For the record, Article 2(4) states: “All Members shall refrain in their international relations from the threat or use of force against the territorial integrity or political independence of any state, or in any other manner inconsistent with the Purposes of the United Nations.”